 There are no application or origination fees for HELOC products or home loans.
 While the lender doesn’t charge closing costs for its home equity lines of credit, customers who opt to pay them receive a rate reduction.
-Closing costs for HELOCs through Citi can range from approximately $680 to $32,000.
-In New York, that range increases to $680 to $38,000.
+Closing costs for HELOCs through Citi can range from approximately $680 to $38,000, depending on your location.

 Citi’s HELOC product has an annual fee of $50 during the draw period, unless the property is located in Texas.
 But no annual fee is charged if you’re a Citigold or Citi Priority customer, or if you’re an employee of Citigroup or its subsidiaries.